karambir/dotfiles/README.md

 - Fish shell customisations and aliases
 - Neovim as Editor
 - Starship as shell prompt
-- Kitty, Terminator and Alacritty config
+- Kitty and Terminator config
 - Tmux config
 - SSH config